zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 <h2>3.
 Recommendation system</h2>

 Kensuke Suzuki used user id, product, and customer rating to train the Memory-Based Collaborative Filtering model which will then recommend items to the user.
 “Users who are similar to you also liked…”.
+In our analysis, we determined that the company is not ready to implement a recommendation system at this time.
+W e have decided to build out a recommendation system To show what an example of what an output looks like.
+For the example, we are showing the recommendations for User 52354.

 To run the SVD algorithm for the recommender system, you will be required to install a python library called surprise: